Yen, Swiss franc drop from highs as markets stabilize after Iran strike

 “The markets tend to exaggerate geopolitical developments,” said Marc Chandler, chief market strategist at Bannockburn Global Forex in New York.
 “I do think that this is a relief rally and sort of the mirror image of the knee-jerk sell-off that we saw last week.”

-The yen, regarded as a safe haven in times of geopolitical turmoil due to its liquidity and Japan’s current account surplus, slipped, pushing the dollar up 0.2% at 108.71 yen.
-The dollar earlier dropped to a three-month low of 107.66 yen following Iran’s strike.
+The yen, regarded as a safe haven in times of geopolitical turmoil due to its liquidity and Japan's current account surplus, slipped, pushing the dollar up 0.2% at 108.71 yen JPY=.
+The dollar earlier dropped to a three-month low of 107.66 yen following Iran's strike.
+(Graphic: Iran strikes sends FX markets into a spin click, here)

 The dollar was little changed against the Swiss franc, at 0.9702 franc, after falling to a more than one-week trough earlier in the global session.

-A higher-than-expected U.S. private payrolls number for December also boosted the dollar, with the dollar index rising 0.1% to 97.134.
+A higher-than-expected U.S. private payrolls number for December also boosted the dollar, with the dollar index rising 0.1% to 97.134 .DXY.

 The ADP National Employment Report on Wednesday showed private payrolls jumped by 202,000 jobs last month after an upwardly revised 124,000 gain in November.
 Economists polled by Reuters had forecast private payrolls advancing 160,000 last month following a previously reported 67,000 rise in November.